spectral-compute/scale-docs/docs/manual/inline-ptx.md

 Programs that have already added support for HIP might have multiple
 codepaths: one for CUDA that uses inline PTX, and one for AMD which doesn't.
-In such cases, it is worth experimentally determining which is actually
+In such cases, it is worth testing both to see which is fastest.
-superior: the result can vary on a case-by-case basis.

 ## Supported constraints